Vitesse X

-Vitesse X (/viːˈtɛs ɛks/) is the musical project of Jordan Stern, an American DJ, music producer and co-founder of independent label, Music Website.
+Vitesse X (/viːˈtɛs ɛks/) is the musical project of Jordan Stern, an American music producer, singer, songwriter, DJ and co-founder of independent label, Music Website.
 She released her debut album Us Ephemeral in 2022 on the label 100% Electronica, which critics praised for its fusion of dream-pop vocals with breakbeat and trance-influenced production.
 In 2024, she released her second album, This Infinite, through her label Music Website.
 The record received positive critical attention from outlets including KEXP, Stereogum, Nina Protocol and Ones To Watch.
 It featured collaborations with Jack Tatum of Wild Nothing and Finnish duo Pearly Drops, and was noted for its shift toward indie-influenced production.

 Early Background

 Jordan Stern grew up in New Paltz, New York, where she was initially active as a skier and runner before shifting her focus to music.
 She has cited long trips to competitions, listening to albums on headphones, as sparking a deeply personal connection to music, with Radiohead’s In Rainbows as a formative influence during her teenage years, she also recalled early moments of musical transcendence such as hearing Moby in a planetarium, which left a lasting impression on her sense of music's ability to evoke otherworldly states.

 She attended college at James Madison University in Harrisonburg, Virginia and became involved in the local DIY music scene and began playing in punk and shoegaze bands.
 During this period she joined the shoegaze band Surfing and relocated to Brooklyn, releasing early material that gained blog attention, noted by Stereogum as "fine tuned dream pop."

 In 2015, she joined former Beach Fossils bassist, John Peña’s project Heavenly Beat as a touring guitarist.
 Following this period, she began working as an audio engineer and establishing herself as a DJ in Manhattan’s club circuit, an experience she has described as shaping her later approach to electronic production.

 In 2020, when the COVID-19 pandemic halted touring and nightlife, Stern began writing and producing her own music, eventually developing the material that became her debut album as Vitesse X.